- Partner (Principal), 2014

-Katharine has been included in Washingtonian's list of best family law attorneys and she is recognized as one of the Best Lawyers in America by the Best Lawyers publication.
-Katharine has regularly been selected as a both a "Super Lawyer" in the Super Lawyers publication as well as a "Top Lawyer" in the area of family law by Northern Virginia Magazine.
-Katharine has also been recognized as one of the top lawyers in the field of family law by Virginia Business Magazine and she has received the top rating possible, "Superb, 10 out of 10" from the AVVO ratings website.
+Katharine is regularly included in Washingtonian’s list of best family law attorneys and is recognized as one of the Best Lawyers in America by the Best Lawyers publication.
+Further, Katharine is recognized as a "Super Lawyer" in the Super Lawyers publication, as a "Top Lawyer" in the area of family law by Northern Virginia Magazine, and one of the “Legal Elite” in the field of family law by Virginia Business Magazine; she has further received the top rating possible, "Superb, 10 out of 10" from the AVVO ratings website.

-Katharine regularly presents at various legal conferences both domestically and internationally on a host of topics including processing divorces in Virginia, the Virginia rules of evidence, enforcement of custody orders and related remedies, application of the Uniform Child Custody and Enforcement Act, relocation of children (domestic and international), litigating parent-child alienation matters and law office management.
+Katharine frequently serves as a speaker at various legal conferences both nationally and internationally on a host of topics including processing divorces in Virginia, the Virginia rules of evidence, enforcement of custody orders and related remedies, application of the Uniform Child Custody and Enforcement Act, relocation of children (domestic and international), litigating parent-child alienation matters and law office management.
 Katharine has also co-organized and moderated two symposiums on the Hague Convention of the Civil Aspects of International Child Abduction, one in New York City and one in Quebec City.

 Katharine received her Bachelor of Arts in psychology from the University of Virginia and her Juris Doctor (with Honors) from The George Washington University, where she served as the Chairperson of the Law School Academic Integrity Committee.
-In addition to family law, Katharine is passionate about her own family, her rescue dogs and cooking.
+In addition to family law, Katharine is passionate about her own family, her two rescue dogs and cooking.

 Areas Of Practice